icasimpan/ismael.casimpan.com/content/posts/internet-archive.md

 Your imagination is the limit.
 Some more use cases:

-* Checking your company's competitor from another angle - look at previous versions of their website as sometimes it's no longer shown in the present like what technologies they use, the number of people employed etc. It will give you a starting point to look further.
+* **Checking your competitor from another angle.
+Look at previous versions of their website.** It could give you details no longer seen in current website.

-* Old picture in a blog post in your employer's site - sometimes, due to migrations and such, some details are overlooked like a picture in one blog post.
-Look it up in archive.org and most often than not, it's there.
+* **Old picture in a blog post in your employer's site** Sometimes, due to site migrations, some details are overlooked like a picture in a blog post.
+Look it up in archive.org and most often, it's there.

 Happy Hunting!